 This year we bought ourselves a fan – well, technically, a circulator.
 We are really loving our Vornado, which plays well with our solar electric system, has a timer so we can set it to turn off as/after we fall asleep, and really moves air!
 On the hottest days, it has made all the difference in making our small house feel like a cool refuge.

-What are your favorite ways to keep cool without air conditioning?
+What are your favorite ways to stay cool without air conditioning?